 The potato farm should be well pulverized with one to two deep ploughing and two to four harrowing and ridges and furrows are formed with a spacing of 45cm between ridges.

 The most popular method for irrigating potatoes is drip irrigation.
 The frequency of irrigation is influenced by the soil and climatic variables.
 Crops should be watered 7 to 10 days after planting.
 Water stress during the tuber formation stage will have a negative impact on production of crops.
-In general, farmers growing potato crop using ridges and furrow method irrigate the crop by supplying the water into the furrows directly.
+In general, the farmers who carry potato planting using ridges and furrow method irrigate the crop by supplying the water into the furrows directly.

 Manures and Fertilizers

 The recommended amount of manure and fertilizer for potato varies from state to state and relies on the varieties’ growth habits and production.
-In general, during last ploughing around 10 to 15 tonnes of FYM per acre should be applied.
+In general, during last ploughing around 10 to 15 tonnes of FYM per acre should be applied to the potato farm.
 A basal dose of 40 kg urea, 150 kg SSP and 30 kg MOP is recommended to be applied during the last ploughing operation.
 Further, top dressing of urea at the rate of 40 kg/acre and 20 kg/acre are recommended to be applied at 30 and 50 DAS in potato cultivation.

-Earthing up should be done after thirty days for three to four times otherwise the colour of the potato turns into green colour this leads to poor quality of the potato .
+Earthing up should be done after thirty days of potato planting at least three to four times otherwise the colour of the potato turns into green which leads to poor quality of the potato.

 Crop Protection (Pests and Diseases)